 Every Delhiite is aware of this lake view Fort in Hauz Khas Village, South Delhi.
 This hidden gem is a picturesque fort and a historical monument in Delhi.
 The place is well known among the youngsters.
 You can find a good number of college students having DSLR in their hands and getting some cool shots.
 Hauz Khas Fort is sprawling on 126 acres of land.
 This fort looks best in the evening when the sun is about to set and ruins glow in the dim orange light of the sun.

 Delving a bit into the history, the Hauz Khas Fort was built during the reign of Allaudin Khilji, back in the 12th century.
 The literal meaning of Hauz Khas is a water reservoir.
 The lake inside the fort was earlier known as Hauz-i-Alai.

 In modern times, the Hauz Khas Fort and village is quite a popular place for those living in Delhi.
 Just outside the fort, you can find Hauz Khas market.
 It is a small lane having cafes on both sides.
 These are just not ordinary cafes.
-These cafes are having a luxuriant ambience having a Haut monde gathering.
-If you are in Delhi or planning your trip to Delhi, then Hauz Khas village Fort should be one of the go-to places to visit in Delhi.
+These cafes are having a luxuriant ambiance and have a haut monde gathering.
+If you are in Delhi or planning your trip to Delhi, then Hauz Khas village Fort should be one of the go-to places to visit in Delhi with friends.